Wa alaykumu s-salam: Meaning Salam literally means "peace" and, in a wider sense, it means harmlessness, safety and protection from evil and from faults. As-Salām is also one of the names of God in Islam.

-Islamic rules related to the use of salaam
+Islamic rules related to the use of salam

 The greeting should be used both when arriving and when leaving.
-It was reported that Abu Hurayrah said "When one of you joins a gathering, let him say salaam.
-When he wants to get up and leave, let him say salaam.
-The former is not more important than the latter."
-(Hasan hadith reported in Jāmi` al-Tirmidhi.)
+It was reported by Abu Hurayrah:"When one of you comes to an assembly, he should give a salam and if he feels inclined to get up, he should give a salam, for the former is not more of a duty than the latter."

-According to hadith, Muhammad was asked who should "begin" the salam greeting and he said:
+— Sunan Abi Dawud, 5208According to hadith, Muhammad was asked who should "begin" the salam greeting and he said:

 The one who is riding should greet the one who is walking and the one who is walking should greet the one who is sitting and the smaller group should greet the larger group.